Ford Sport Trac Review (by Owner)

 Although 4WD has it's advantages, consider the harsher ride, lower gas mileage, and worse handling.
 There are also more parts to fail and higher maintenance.

 I live near Raleigh, NC, where it's fairly flat, 99% paved, and we seldom see snow.
-Both of my Sport Tracs were two wheel drive models.
+Both my 2001 and 2008 Sport Tracs were two wheel drive models.

 V6 vs V8 Engine